 What is Plain Green Loans?

-Plain Green, LLC is a tribal lending entity that is owned by the Chippewa Cree Tribe of the Rocky Boy’s Indian Reservation, Montana.
+Plain Green, LLC is a tribal lending entity that is owned by the Chippewa Cree Tribe of the Rocky Boy’s Indian Reservation in Montana.
 They are a subsidiary of Atoske Holding Company and they have been in business since 2011.
 Currently, the company operates entirely online and offers small personal loans to customers that must be repaid in installments.

-Is Plain Green Loans licensed?
+Is Plain Green Loans Licensed?

-The company states that the Tribal Consumer Protection Bureau (TCPB) is their regulating body, and that the TCPB is responsible for overseeing all lending activity on the Rocky Boy’s Reservation.
+The company states that the Tribal Consumer Protection Bureau (TCPB) is its regulating body, and that the TCPB is responsible for overseeing all lending activity on the Rocky Boy’s Reservation.
 The bureau is run by an unnamed commissioner.
 In fact, it’s a bit suspicious that the company’s website talks about the commissioner’s accomplishments without ever mentioning his or her name.

 Bottom line, don’t put any weight into this ‘license’ — this lender is skirting by through the loophole of tribal immunity.